 Dan and Joey Cousin were popular and accomplished jugglers during the mid / late 1990s.
 Joey won the IJA Juniors Championships in 1994.
 You can watch his winning act below.

 The next year (1995), Joey and Dan, as The Cousin Brothers, received second place in the Teams Championships.
 Click here to see their silver medal winning act.
 However, what made them even more significant was Joey’s accomplishments with numbers juggling.
 In 1995 and 1997, Joey teamed up with Bruce Sarafian, another numbers superstar, to set new records in the IJA Numbers Championships records in the Ball Passing event.
-In two different years, 1996 and 1999, Joey won the Individual Balls event in the Numbers Championships.
-He was able to juggle nine balls for over 40 catches (in a time where that was extremely rare) and was one of the first persons to qualify 10 balls.
+In two different years, 1996 and 1999, Joey won the Individual Balls event in the Numbers Championships, tying with Peter Blanchard in 1999.
+Joey was capable of juggling nine balls for over 40 catches (in a time where that was extremely rare) and was one of the first persons to qualify 10 balls.